 - After all vegetables are sliced, toss them with all seasonings and olive oil, be sure to coat them all evenly.

-- In a small baking dish (8x4"), begin stacking squashe, tomatoes, and onions into two even rows.
-Tightly pack veggies to fill up pan.
+- In a small baking dish (8x4"), begin stacking squash, tomatoes, and onions into two even rows.
+Tightly pack veggies to fill up the pan.

-- Sprinkle parmesan cheese on top- reserving a bit for after it's cooked.
+- Sprinkle the parmesan cheese on top- reserving a bit for after it's cooked.

 As an Amazon Associate and member of other affiliate programs, I earn a small commission for my referral at NO extra cost to you.
 Thank you for supporting Razzle Dazzle Life!